 Confusing Coverage From Insurance Providers

 In an effort to provide optimal protection, commercial property owners often have several types of coverage.
-These policies are usually complicated, which necessitates the aid of attorneys, accountants and other experts who have specific expertise working with insurance contracts, including these specific policy types:
+These policies are usually complicated, which necessitates the aid of commercial property insurance claim attorneys, accountants and other experts who have specific expertise working with insurance contracts relevant to commercial hurricane, including these specific policy types:

 Windstorm and Flood Damage: Several hurricanes carry with them a great deal of wind and flood damage.
 If you have both types of coverage, a common tactic insurance companies use is to play one policy off the other.
 That strategy can create delays and a whole host of problems during the claims process.

 The commercial building hurricane claims lawyers at Tighe P.A. are at the ready to help you take action and recover damages if you are a commercial property owner or manager.
 Our expert team will come assess all levels of damage at your property as quickly as possible.
 In addition, we will collaborate with you to prepare all financial documents and other proof you need to process your claim with the insurer.